Tincre/promo-chat/README.md

 Just add the following classes to your tailwindcss or regular css.
 If using tailwindcss, use an `@apply` directive.

+Since the chat is expandable you will need to add some customization boilerplate for the `*-expanded` ids below.

 ```
 #promo-chat-button-not-clicked
 #promo-chat-container